anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * added ability to edit HTML in text blocks of visual editor (beta)
 * added a form manager in settings, with a drag and drop interface
-* added ability for users to share their usage data with Wysija's team
+* added ability for users to share their usage data with MailPoet's team
 * added a dozen newsletter themes
 * added image resizing of images uploaded in previous versions
 * added autosave on browser back button.
 No more lost changes